lrodri/doc-es/source/manual/background.rst

    StopIteration

 ..
  Now we can generate the subsequent values from the for loop on demand, until they are exhausted.
 What happens is that the :keyword:`yield` statement is like a :keyword:`return`, except that it is non-fatal: the generator remembers its state and the point in the code when it yielded.
 A higher order agent can decide when to get the next value by calling the generator's :func:`next` method.
 We say that generators are :dfn:`resumable functions`.

-Ahora podremos generar los valores subsecuentes de el bucle for por demanda, hasta que ellos estén exaustos.
-Qué pasa cuando la instrucción :keyword:`yield` es como una instrucción :keyword:`return` excepto que no es fatal: el generador recuerda su estado y el punto en el código cuando él entrega.
-Un agente de alto orden puede decidir cuándo tomar el próximo valor llamando el método del generador :func:`next` Decimos que los generadores son  :dfn:`resumables functions`
+Ahora podremos generar los valores subsecuentes del bucle for por demanda, hasta que ellos estén agotados.
+Lo que sucede es que la instrucción :keyword:`yield` es como una instrucción :keyword:`return` excepto que es
+recuperable: el generador recuerda el estado y el punto en el código donde él lo entrega.
+Un agente de alto orden puede decidir cuándo obtener el próximo valor llamando el método del generador :func:`next`.
+Decimos que los generadores son  :dfn:`resumables functions`

 .. index::